Fan Fic / The Stars Will Aid Their Escape

 - Sealed Evil in a Can: Naturally, the Outer Gods, with Herald's entire goal being to release them.

 - Sealed Good in a Can: With the Princesses weakened by the eclipse, Nyarlathotep is able to banish them outside reality.
 He admits it's only temporary, but also that by the time they get out it'll be too late.
+This ends up backfiring on him when Pinkie manages to send him to join them, allowing the Princesses to not having to hold back on him.

 - Sequel Hook: After everything's over and done, Celestia brings up the possibility that Herald may have had backup plans.
 We then see that this is true, as he somehow managed to impregnate Fluttershy.